Japan–Vietnam relations: Events following the Japanese coup d'état in French Indochina

-In the Vietnamese Famine of 1945 1 to 2 million Vietnamese starved to death in the Red river delta of northern Vietnam due to the Japanese, as the Japanese seized Vietnamese rice and didn't pay.
-In Phat Diem the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
-The North Vietnamese government accused both France and Japan of the famine and said 1-2 million Vietnamese died.
-Võ An Ninh took photographs of dead and dying Vietnamese during the great famine.
-Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops by the time the Chinese came to disarm the Japanese and Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.
+Japanese wartime policies in Vietnam came at the expense of the Vietnamese people.
+The Japanese ordered the destruction of paddy fields in favor of jute cultivation, and hoarded rice for domestic use, which resulted in the Vietnamese famine of 1945, in which 400 thousand to 2 million Vietnamese died of hunger.

+In July, the Việt Minh led attempts to force an entry into Japanese rice silos and redistribute it to starving peasants.
+The following month, Trường Chinh wrote an article titled "Policy of the Japanese Pirates Towards Our People" in Issue No 3 of the Communist Review (Tạp chí Cộng sản).
+In the article, Trường Chinh refuted the Japanese lies to have ‘liberated’ Vietnam from France, and went into detail on Japanese atrocities such as pillaging, slaughter, torture, and rape against the Vietnamese people in 1945.
+In a document which was translated into English in May 1971, Chinh stated that after turning on Viet Minh following the removal of French forces, "wherever they went, the Japanese forces burned down homes, murdered law-abiding citizens, raped women, and stole possessions."

 1946–1976

-After 1945 a number of Japanese soldiers would stay behind in French Indochina, several of them took Vietnamese war brides and would sire children with them (Hāfu).
+After 1945 a number of Japanese soldiers stayed behind in French Indochina; several of them took Vietnamese war brides and sired children with them (Hāfu).
 Many of these leftover Japanese soldiers would work with Hồ Chí Minh and the Indochinese Communist Party after the war to fight against French colonialism.
-In 1954, the Vietnamese government had ordered the Japanese soldiers to return home.
-They were "encouraged" to leave their families behind effectively abandoning their war children in Vietnam.
-The half-Japanese children left behind in Vietnam after 1954 were subjected to harsh discrimination, meanwhile these children were often raised by single mothers who were harshly criticised for sleeping with Japanese soldiers during the war.
+In 1954, the Vietnamese government ordered the Japanese soldiers to return home.
+They were "encouraged" to leave their families behind, effectively abandoning their war children in Vietnam.
+The half-Japanese children left behind in Vietnam after 1954 were subjected to harsh discrimination.
+They were often raised by single mothers who were condemned for fathering children with invaders during the war.

 Despite there not being any official diplomatic ties between Japan and North Vietnam between 1954 and 1973, private exchanges were gradually being rebuilt.
-In March 1955 the Japanese Japan–Vietnam Friendship Association was created and in August of that year the Japan–Vietnam Trade Association was established.
-Meanwhile, in 1965 North Vietnamese Vietnam–Japan Friendship Association would be established to help maintain unofficial relations between the two countries.
+In March 1955 the Japan–Vietnam Friendship Association was founded and in August that year the Japan–Vietnam Trade Association was established.
+In 1965 the North Vietnam–Japan Friendship Association was established to help maintain unofficial relations between the two countries.

-An economic studies journal in North Vietnam, Nghien Cuu Kinh Te, on pages 60,-80 of issue No. 57 published an article accusing Japan of neocolonial economic policies trying to dominate Southeast Asia by exporting products and importing raw materials and that it was economically taking over Southeast Asia after the US after World War II, accusing Japan of doing it in Hong Kong, India, Pakistan, Indonesia, Malaysia, Singapore, Philippines, Thailand, South Vietnam, Taiwan and South Korea.
-The North Vietnamese warned Asians they had to "increase their vigilance over every activity of the Japanese financial magnates, increase their struggle against Japan's policies of economic aggression and promptly block its aggressive plots." in order to "clip the wings" of US imperialism.
-The article denounced the US Japanese alliance and Japanese neocolonialism and urged that anti-imperialists and socialists disrupt them in Japan.
+An economics journal in North Vietnam, Nghiên cứu Kinh tế, on pages 60–80 of issue No. 57 published an article accusing Japan of implementing neocolonial economic policies.
+The North Vietnamese warned other Asians that they had to "increase their vigilance over every activity of the Japanese financial magnates, step up their struggle against Japan's policies of economic aggression and promptly block its aggressive plots" in order to "clip the wings" of US imperialism.
+The article denounced the US-Japanese alliance and Japanese neocolonialism and urged that anti-imperialists and socialists disrupt them in Japan.